-Individuals associated with a 501(c)(4) (or 501(c)(3)) may establish a Nonconnected Federal PAC.
-10 These are PACs established by individuals, not corporations.
+Individuals associated with a 501(c)(4) may establish a Nonconnected Federal PAC.
+These are PACs established by individuals, not corporations.
 The major benefit of a Nonconnected Federal PAC is that, unlike an SSF, they can solicit the general public for contributions.
-However, a Nonconnected Federal PAC may not be affiliated with another nonprofit corporation, such as a 501(c)(4), or any other corporate entity.
-11 Furthermore, corporations and incorporated 501(c)(4) organizations cannot make contributions to Nonconnected PACs.
+However, a traditional Nonconnected Federal PAC may not be affiliated with a nonprofit corporation, such as a 501(c)(4), or any other corporate entity.
+Nonconnected committees are subject to contribution limits and source restrictions.
+Therefore corporations (including 501(c)(4) organizations), cannot make contributions to Nonconnected PACs.
+For more information, see the FEC Guidebook on Nonconnected Committees.